+Of course, a rate doesn't have to be historically low to be low for a particular homeowner.
+It all depends on what your current mortgage rate is.
 Getting an interest rate 1% or 2% lower than your current rate can lower your monthly payment a lot.
 Even better, it means more of your money actually goes toward the house, building equity, and not into the bank's pocket as interest.

-The appeal of a refi is plain to see.
+So, the appeal of a refi is plain to see.
 Everywhere you look, folks are jumping in the refi pool.
 You may be at the point of dipping your big toe in the water.
 As you ponder a mortgage refinance, what can you learn from those who jumped in before you?

-"Our Loan Amount Actually Went Up."
+"Our Loan Amount Actually Went Up"

 You go into a mortgage refinance with your eye on a lower monthly payment, so what's the deal when your loan balance goes up?
 Even if you didn't do a cash-out refinance, when all the paperwork is over, you could be looking at a higher loan amount than before.

 Every homeowner's situation will vary, but the general reason your loan balance could increase is because of closing costs.
 Banks need to get their cut, after all.
 It costs money to save money.
 When you replace an old home loan with a refinance of the same amount, but roll the closing costs into the new loan, your balance bumps up.
 You could pay the closing costs up front instead, a money-saving step over the long term, which we have written about before.